An Accelerated Mixed Weighted-Unweighted MMSE Approach for MU-MIMO Beamforming: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

-We consider the downlink of a single-cell MU-MIMO system as shown in Fig.~\ref{fig:sys_model}.
-A BS with $M$ transmit antennas serves $K$ users, each equipped with $N$ receive antennas, by transmitting $d$ independent data streams simultaneously.
-Let $\mathbf{s}_k \in \mathbb{C}^{d \times 1}$ denote the symbol vector intended for user $k$, and $\mathbf{V}_k \in \mathbb{C}^{M \times d}$ represent the linear precoder for user $k$.
-The received signal at user $k$ is given by:
+{ We consider a downlink MU-MIMO system consisting of $K$ cells, as illustrated in Fig.~\ref{fig:sys_model}.
+In the $k$-th cell, the BS is equipped with $M$ transmit antennas and serves $I$ users.
+Let $i_k$ denote the $i$-th user in the $k$-th cell.
+Each user is equipped with $N$ receive antennas and is capable of receiving $d$ independent data streams simultaneously.
+Let $\mathbf{s}_{i_k} \in \mathbb{C}^{d \times 1}$ denote the symbol vector intended for user $i_k$, and let $\mathbf{V}_{i_k} \in \mathbb{C}^{M \times d}$ represent the corresponding linear precoder at the BS.
+The received signal at user $i_k$ is then given by: